preloader

 4

-The Orava Trail course follows tourist trails of the Orava region and Podhale, with additional sections, especially at the beginning, on public roads.
+The Orava Trail course follows hiking trails in the Orava and Podhale regions.
+Additionally, especially in the initial section, it passes through public roads.

 5

-There will be 2 aid stations on the route:
+There will be 2 aid stations on the course, located at:

-• In Czarny Potok at the forestry lodge (approximately 22 km from the start).
+● Czarny Potok near the forestry lodge (approximately 22 km from the start);

 6